datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

 .. figure:: ../artwork/src/publishing/publishing_network_publishparts2.svg
    :width: 80%

-   Schematic difference between the Git and git-annex aspect of your dataset, and where each part *usually* gets published to.
+   Schematic difference between the Git and git-annex aspect of your dataset, and where each part *usually* gets distributed to.

 The common case: Repository hosting without annex support and special remotes